 How a Car Accident Lawyer Will Help You in Arbitration

-While no attorney can predict the outcome of a trial or arbitration, their understanding of each process and your case will allow them to see the pros and cons of each possibility.
+While no Atlanta personal injury lawyer can predict the outcome of a trial or arbitration, their understanding of each process and your case will allow them to see the pros and cons of each possibility.
 For example, while juries often make emotion-informed decisions, arbitrators do not.

 If your case makes you especially sympathetic, you may not want to lose that advantage.
 On the other hand, arbitration is much less stressful than a trial and brings a faster, less costly result.
+To learn more, contact our firm for free.

 “High-Low” Agreement